 You work in two different placements during the course of the programme: a service placement based at the Tizard Centre and an individual clinical placement based in a community learning disability team or social care service.
-You complete a dissertation which must be based on empirical research in services.
+You complete a dissertation which must be based on empirical research.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 You may also have the option to take modules from other programmes so that you may customise your programme and explore other subject areas that interest you.